aadjones/cookie/docs/specs.md

 ### **A. User Interface & Flow**

-1. **Landing/Home Page:**
+**Landing/Home Page:**

-   - A welcoming landing page that briefly explains the experience.
+- A welcoming landing page that briefly explains the subversive cookie concept.
-   - Prominent "Generate" button to initiate the fortune cookie generation process.
+- The main call-to-action is “Get New Cookie,” which displays a randomly selected cookie personality from the curated list.

-2. **Cookie Generation Page (Main View):**
+**Cookie Generation Page (Main View):**

 - **Header/Toolbar:**
-     - Logo/Branding
-     - Optional navigation links (e.g., About, FAQ)
+  - Includes logo/branding and optional navigation links (About, FAQ, etc.).
 - **Primary Area:**
-     - **Generate Button:** When clicked, triggers the backend API call and art generation.
+  - **Get New Cookie Button:**
+    - Initiates a new cookie cycle.
+When pressed, a cookie personality is randomly chosen from the curated list.
   - **Cookie Art Display:**
-       - Initially use a placeholder image/component that represents the cookie.
-       - Display an algorithmically generated name (from a simple random word generator function).
+    - Displays the custom cookie art (placeholder emoji initially) associated with the selected personality.
+    - Each personality has a unique, quirky name that reflects its style (e.g., “Toxic Positivity Cookie,” “Grim Reality Cookie”).
   - **Interactive “Cookie-Opening” Animation:**
-       - When the user clicks on the cookie image, an animation plays simulating the cookie being cracked open.
+    - When the user clicks on the cookie art, it’s replaced with an animation that simulates the cookie being cracked open.
-       - This animation should be consistent (e.g., a smooth crack effect with subtle sound) to serve as the signature moment of the experience.
+    - For personalities with custom behavior, this step might differ (e.g., the Matryoshka Cookie reveals another cookie instead of a fortune slip).
   - **Fortune Reveal:**
-     - Once the animation completes, display the AI-generated fortune message below (or inside) the cookie.
+    - After the animation (or custom behavior), a fortune message is revealed.
+    - The message is selected from a set of 10 possible messages associated with that cookie personality.
   - **Share Functionality:**
-     - Provide share buttons/links for social media (e.g., Twitter, Facebook) so that users can share the cookie art, name, and fortune message.
+    - Provides social media share options (e.g., Twitter, Facebook) so users can share the cookie’s art, name, and fortune message.

-   - **Regenerate Option:**
+**Regenerate Option:**

-     - A "Generate New Cookie" button to allow users to restart the experience.
+- After reading the fortune, the user can click “Get New Cookie” to restart the experience, clearing the current message and animation while selecting a new cookie personality.

 ### **B. Backend/API Functionalities**

+- **Cookie Personalities Endpoint:**
+  - Provide an API endpoint (e.g., `/api/cookie-personalities`) that returns the list of curated cookie personalities.
+  - Each personality object should include:
+    - A unique identifier and name.
+    - A reference to the placeholder art (e.g., an emoji).
+    - An array of 10 possible fortune messages.
+    - (Optionally) An indicator or code for a custom behavior.
-1. **Fortune Message Generation Endpoint:**
+- **Fortune Message Generation:**
-   - **Endpoint:** `/api/generate-fortune`
-   - **Method:** POST
-   - **Function:**
-     - Receives a request (optionally with parameters like random seed if needed) and calls the Hugging Face Inference API.
-     - Incorporates a random element (e.g., d20 roll to choose tone/personality) into the prompt.
-     - Returns a fortune message (a short sentence or two).
+  - When a new cookie is generated, the front-end randomly selects one personality from the list.
+  - Then, upon cracking the cookie, a fortune message is randomly chosen from the personality’s message list.
+  - In future phases, this selection could be augmented with dynamic generation via an LLM.
-2. **Random Name Generation:**
+- **Random Name Generation:**
-   - This can be implemented as a simple utility function on the client-side in TypeScript.
+  - Although each personality has its fixed name, you might also include minor variations (or tags) using a utility function on the client-side.
-   - Generate a quirky, algorithmically determined name for each cookie (e.g., “Celestial Crisp,” “Mystic Spiral”).
-3. **(Optional) Logging/Analytics:**
+- **(Optional) Logging/Analytics:**
-   - Optionally, track API calls or user interactions using Vercel’s built-in analytics or a third-party service.
+  - Track which cookie personalities and fortunes are most popular using Vercel’s built-in analytics or a custom solution.

 ---